Vis4PandEmRes/Vis4PandEmRes.github.io/_pages/cfp.markdown

 	</ul>
 </ul>

-<p>We note, authors of accepted bulletin submissions are not required to present these in person at the conference. </p>
+<p>We note, each bulletin video is of 3 minutes maximum and the slides template will be available soon.
+Authors of accepted bulletin submissions are not required to present these in person at the conference.</p>

 <hr>